worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 ## Scheduling digests

-The last thing we need to implement are scheduled digests, to allow our application to send users a digest every day at a specified time.
+The last thing we need to implement is scheduled digests, to allow our application to send users a digest every day at a specified time.

 In `main.py`, add the following code below the `send_digest` function definition: